ansys/pypim/doc/source/integration.rst

    mapdl = launch_mapdl()

-But this code will not use PyPIM:
+However, this code does not launch PyPIM for use:

 .. code:: python